 Duquesne law students write sustainability rules for Pittsburgh

-The city of Pittsburgh credits law students from Duquesne University's Urban Development Clinic, who took on the work of poring over ordinances and land titles, with playing a key role in the city's move toward a greener skyline.
+The city of Pittsburgh credits law students from Duquesne University's Urban Development Practicum, who took on the work of poring over ordinances and land titles, with playing a key role in the city's move toward a greener skyline.

 Read more the Pittsburgh Post-Gazette story.